What type of care is available?

 What type of care is not available?

-Pediatric oculoplastic, strabismus and cataract surgery, advanced vitreo-retinal procedures and advanced orbital procedures.
+Pediatric oculoplastic, strabismus, advanced vitreo-retinal procedures and advanced orbital procedures.
 Patients requiring these services are referred to either a military medical center or civilian care.

 Currently, refractive surgery is being offered only to qualified active duty personnel on a space available basis.